letoram/tui-bindings/lua/doc/lua-tui.md

 default behaviour is to drop the callback after firing is to prevent a live-/spin if you happen to ignore reading from the source when there is data.

+This is optimised for interactivity, not for throughput.
+The data handler will be invoked as part of the normal :process() part of the event loop when there is data to be read or written.

+    nbio:read([bool unbuffered], [tbl or function(msg, eof)]) -> datastr, okbool

-The read function is line-buffered by default, and will strip the triggering linefeed.
+The read function is line-buffered by default. linefeed.
 By passing 'true' as the argument to read, it will instead provide a raw bytestring with as many bytes that could be read capped by an internal buffer size.

 The returned lines will have any trailing linefeed stripped by default.
 To change this behaviour, call nbio:lf\_strip(true | false) on the stream.

+There is an overloaded form of read that takes a destination table that takes a callback:

+    local mytable = {"hi", read_cap = 10}
+    local ok = true
+    while (ok) do
+        _, ok = blobio:read(mytable)
+    end

+The destination table will have each line added to mytable in a single call up to a soft cap of 10 (read\_cap if set).

+There is also an overloaded form that takes a read callback:

+    blobio:read(
+        function(data, eof)
+        -- return true to stop feeding
+        end
+    )

+THese forms all have the pitfall that if the source is faster than the sink, e.g. cat /dev/zero, it will spin forever.
+To avoid that after some cutoff point, the read function can cancel out by returning true.

+### Writing

+    nbio:write(str or n-tbl, [callback(ok, oob)])

 The write function adds its argument to an outbound queue and might not write all of it immediately.
 This means that if its owning window is closed before the queue has been completed, pending outbound data will be lost.

+The status in number of bytes written and queued can be queried with the write:outqueue() => total, queued.

 To prevent this, there is also an explicit flush([timeout-ms]) function that will not return until either all pending jobs (=true) have been completed, or